wso2/product-ei/README.md

 ## Building Product EI with dependency repositories

 WSO2 Enterprise Integrator product respository has number of other repository dependencies.
 Hence if want to make a change to one of these repositories and get that changes included in the product ei, you will have to first make your changes to the dependency repository, build the dependency repository and then update that repository version within product ei or corresponding parent repositories.
-Following is a brief description of the dependency repositories used within WSO2 Enterprise Integrator.

 ### Dependency repositories

-Following is some of the most important dependency repositories used within product-ei.
+Following are some of the important dependency repositories used within product-ei.
 You can use ``maven clean install`` command to build any of the below listed dependency repositories.

 ### Integrator/ESB profile